sphinx-gallery/sphinx-gallery/doc/advanced.rst

 things:

 1. Collect a list of images created in the latest execution of code.
-2. Write these images to disk in PNG, JPEG, SVG, or GIF format (with .png, .jpg, .svg, or .gif extensions, respectively)
+2. Write these images to disk in PNG, JPEG, SVG, GIF, or WebP format (with .png, .jpg, .svg, .gif, or .webp extensions, respectively)
 3. Return reST that embeds these figures in the built documentation.

 The function should take the following inputs (in this order):